MoritzB90/PyRID/sphinx/Users/User_Guide/Reactions.rst

    Simulation.add_um_reaction('decay', 'A', 0.01)

 Due to the many possible combinations of reactions and other interactions it can become difficult keep to keep track over all the different relations in the system.
-Therefore, PyRID enables you to create interaction graphs (based on the pyvis library) for better visualization and analysis of the model (see figure :numref:`fig:ReactionsGraph2`).
+Therefore, PyRID enables you to create interaction graphs (based on the pyvis library) for better visualization and analysis of the model (see :numref:`fig:ReactionsGraph2`).
 This feature is available via PyRIDs evaluation module that is introduced in detail later on.
 To create reaction graphs, first create an instance of PyRIDs EValuation class:

 .. code-block:: python